bayesianempirimancer/jax-noprop/README.md

 import jax.numpy as jnp
-from src.noprop_ct import NoPropCT from src.no_prop_models import SimpleConditionalResnet from src.embeddings.noise_schedules import CosineNoiseSchedule, LearnableNoiseSchedule
+from src.noprop_ct import NoPropCT from src.no_prop_models import SimpleConditionalResnet from src.embeddings.noise_schedules import LinearNoiseSchedule, LearnableNoiseSchedule

 # Create a model that takes (z, x, t) inputs and outputs z' with same shape as z
 model = SimpleConditionalResNet(hidden_dims=(64, 64))